Editorial · Safety & Workforce

 Law & Compliance

-The duty of care (安全配慮義務) applies fully to foreign workers.
-Starting from the Osaka District Court ruling of July 2024 — which found that Japanese-only safety training violated this duty — this article organizes the relationship between Article 5 of the Labor Contract Act and the Industrial Safety and Health Act, the compensation risk for companies, and practical countermeasures, written for legal, general affairs, and executive readers.
+Japan's employer duty of care (安全配慮義務) under Article 5 of the Japanese Labor Contract Act applies fully to foreign workers employed in Japan.
+Starting from the Osaka District Court ruling of July 2024 — which found that Japanese-only safety training violated this duty — this guide organizes the relationship with the Japanese Industrial Safety and Health Act (労働安全衛生法), real compensation risk for companies operating in Japan, and practical countermeasures, written for legal, HR, and executive readers at Japan-based employers.

 Training Design